On the Notion of Complete Intersection outside the Setting of Skew Polynomial Rings: Algebras Related to Regular Skew Polynomial Rings

-It is a natural problem to seek the algebras $A$ for which two or more of conditions~I-IV from Subsection~\ref{conds} are equivalent.
-In this section, we show that if $A$ is a regular graded skew Clifford algebra, then conditions~I-III are equivalent, but that, in general, condition~IV is not equivalent to conditions~I-III.
-We first address this latter issue via an example.
+It is a natural problem to seek the algebras $A$ for which two or more of conditions~I-IV from \S\ref{conds} are equivalent.
+In this section, we address this issue for certain types of algebras related to regular skew polynomial rings.

-\begin{example} Let $A$ denote the regular graded (skew) Clifford algebra given in Example~\ref{eg1}.
-Since $A$ is a graded Clifford algebra, the elements $x_1^2$, $x_2^2$ and $x_3^2$ are central in $A$.
-It follows that the sequence $F=\{ f_1 = x_1^4,\ f_2 = x_2^4,\ f_3= x_2^2 x_1^2 \}$ is central (and so normalizing) in $A$.
-Clearly, $F$ is not a regular sequence, since $A$ is a domain, the elements in $F$ are all homogeneous of the same degree, and $x_2^2 f_3 = f_2 x_1^2$.
-Using Bergman's Diamond Lemma, it is straightforward to see that GKdim$(A/\langle F \rangle) =1$, from which we obtain that conditions~I-III all fail.
-However, the right point modules over $A$ are given by points in $\PP^2 \times \PP^2$ of the form:

-for all $(a,\ b) \in \PP^1$.
-Therefore, to find the right point modules over $A$ on which the $f_k$ vanish, we apply each $f_k$ in turn to points of the form